Jennifer Lopez Gives Props To New York In Stunning Throwback Photo

 Megastar Jennifer Lopez stayed true to her roots in her newest Instagram post on Friday morning.
 Over 100,000 thrilled fans hit the “like” button in the first 15 minutes it was online.

-She looked incredible in the black and white image, a throwback from an unidentified performance.
+She looked incredible in the black-and-white image, a throwback from an unidentified performance.

 Lopez was pictured with two men standing behind her right side.
-Both appear to be wearing black suits, and both are wearing New York Yankees caps.
+Both appeared to be wearing black suits, and both were wearing New York Yankees caps.
 One had his hands clasped in front of him.

-She stood with her right arm stretched far overhead, and in her hand she clutched a similar cap by the brim, although hers was covered in shimmering crystals.
+She stood with her right arm stretched far overhead, and in her hand, she clutched a similar cap by the brim, although hers was covered in shimmering crystals.

 She held a microphone in the other hand, which rested at her side.